samaly22/GeoTool/README.md

 ## Features

 - Display multiple layers simultaneously from different sources
-- Remove layers individually
+- Remove, color, and reorder layers individually
-- Expandable metadata per layer in the sidebar
+- Expandable metadata for each layer in the sidebar
+- Visualization types and their recognition [Choropleth and Heatmap]
-- (Dynamic) attribute table with filtering
+- (Dynamic) attribute table with filtering and zoom to feature
-- Clicking on a feature in the table zooms the map
+- Table view with sorting by layer
+- Dark/Light Mode

 ## Known Limitations

-- No Proj4js fallback for WFS servers that ignore EPSG:4326
-- Styling and color coding for layers not yet implemented
-- Heatmap not yet implemented
+- No summary per column in the dataset

 ---